James-o-brien/MScDissertation/README.md

 - `extractIndices` - extracts the indices of the rows of the coordinates in the ODDpixels object that have points contained within the polygons that were extracted from getPolys.
 - `initialize ODDpolys` - fill the slots of ODDpolys with polyIndices (a list of vectors, one for each polygon, with each vector containing the indices of the ODDpixels object whose points lie within the polygon), sourceInfo (data frame made up of source date, source type, and the source itself), valDF (dataframe with the validation data, i.e. mortality, displacement, buildings damaged, buildings destroyed), polygons (the polygons extracted from OSM), bbox (the bounding box of the polygons), and data (the data slot of the polys Spatial Polygons Data Frame extracted from OSM using getPolys).
 - `inPoly`: function which was already built in ODDRIN which allows the extraction of point indices within a grid.
 - `ExtractOSMBuild` - function which was already built in ODDRIN which allows extraction of OSM buildings for a given bbox.
+Warning: this function may take several minutes to run, depending on the size of the bbox.
 - `ParAggnBuildings` - function which was already built in ODDRIN which allows the aggregation of points to pixels.
+Warning: this function will take minutes or hours depending on the size of the bbox.

 ##### Data_viz.R